simeonackermann/leds-asp-f-ontologies/ontologies/building/README.md

 A set of physical rooms.

 ### physical room (Physischer Raum)
-("Physischer" Raum ist ein 3D-Bereich, welcher begrenzt wird durch Wände und Durchgänge.)
+("Physischer" Raum ist ein 3D-Bereich, welcher begrenzt wird durch Wände, Durchgänge und Barrieren.)
-"physical" room is a 3D area that is limited by walls and passages.
+"physical" room is a 3D area that is limited by walls, passages and barriers.

 ### passage (Durchgang)